ryan-ohalloran/MD5-Hash-Cracking/README.md

 Concurrent password cracking tool.

-Completed as part of Dr. Peter Bui of the University of Notre Dame's Systems Programming course.
+Completed as part of Dr. Peter Bui's Systems Programming course at the University of Notre Dame.